 The Oregon Farm to School and School Garden Network (OFSSGN) supports farm to school and school garden stakeholders in their work to incorporate healthy, local food into school meals and to implement food and garden-based education.
 We provide resources, technical assistance, training and networking opportunities to Oregon’s farm to school and school garden community.

 Together, we’re bringing more money to Oregon farmers, providing healthy local food in school meals, and educating kids about where their food comes from and how it’s grown!
-Since 2015, the OFSSGN and our partners have successfully advocated for $4.5 million in funding from the Oregon State Legislature for schools to provide Oregon food and educational programming to students and have convened Farm to School and School Garden Summits drawing nearly 400 participants from across the state.
+Since 2011, the OFSSGN and our partners have successfully advocated for nearly $6 million in state funding for grants to Oregon schools to purchase Oregon foods and to provide farm and garden-based education, and have convened Farm to School and School Garden Summits drawing nearly 400 participants from across the state.

 Questions?
 Contact us at megan (at) oregonfarmtoschool.org or call 541-344-4329.

 Oregon's farm to school movement cannot set goals or measure progress without data to show us where we're at.
 In 2013 the OFSSGN set to work identifying priorities and available data at a statewide level to measure the impact of our work.
 We were fortunate that a framework for evaluating the impact of farm to school, informed by multiple stakeholders and vetted by experts, was soon to be published by the National Farm to School Network.
 View the full framework here.
 We used this framework to inform our own efforts to measure and categorize our success.
 We were also fortunate that the USDA Farm to School Census had started to provide data for many aspects of farm to school in Oregon, and Oregon partners had begun collecting data via Oregon's farm to school and school garden grant program.